FCM Travel Solutions is part of the Flight Centre Travel Group ("FCTG"), one of the world's largest travel agency groups.

-Individuals that are granted use of FCTG systems are only able to access the data that are required to be accessed by them within the scope of their responsibilities and to the extent covered by their respective access permission (authorisation) and such data cannot be read, copied, modified or removed without specific authorisation.
+Individuals that are granted use of FCTG systems are only able to access the data that are required to be accessed by them within the scope of their responsibilities and to the extent covered by their respective access permission (authorization) and such data cannot be read, copied, modified or removed without specific authorization.
 This is accomplished by:

 • Authentication at operating system level